EstimeB/-teamProfile-Gen/README.md

  Node.js command line application, can be run through you terminal.

 ### Usage
- Used to generate HTML webpages that display summaries of a team's profile.
+* Used to generate HTML webpages that display summaries of a team's profile.
+* Command-line application that accepts user input.
+When prompted for team members and their information, an HTML file is generated that displays a nicely formatted team roster based on user input.
+* When email address in clicked in the HTML, default email program opens and populates the TO field of the email with the address.
+When click on GitHub username, GitHub profile opens in a new tab.
+* When prompted to enter Manager's name, employee ID, email address, and office number and/or GitHub username, School in engineer and intern's case.
+* When decide to finish building the team, exit the application, and the HTML is generated.

 ### License
  The Unlicense